huandu/go-clone/README.md

 }
 ```

+### Mark struct type as scala ###

+Some struct types can be considered as scala.

+A well-known case is `time.Time`.
+Although there is a pointer `loc *time.Location` inside `time.Time`, we always use `time.Time` by value in all methods.
+When cloning `time.Time`, it should be OK to return a shadow copy.

+Currently, following types are marked as scala by default.

+* `time.Time`
+* `reflect.Value`

+If there is any type defined in built-in package should be considered as scala, please open new issue to let me know.
+I will update the default.

+If there is any custom type should be considered as scala, call `MarkAsScala` to mark it manually.

 ### `Wrap`, `Unwrap` and `Undo` ###

 Package `clone` provides `Wrap`/`Unwrap` functions to protect a pointer value from any unexpected mutation.